system-er/Godot3DInterpreter/README.md

 # FAQ:
 - why an interpreter, we have gdscript and other languages?
   for fun and learning c# with godot 4
-- i would like to tell you something try email siddhartha3786-222 at yahoo dot com